Does the MBL have an Emergency Management Plan?

 In an emergency situation requiring rapid notification, trained and authorized personnel will distribute short messages via the MBLAlert system.
 MBLAlert communicates by email to every member of the MBL community, as well as through SMS text messages and automated phone calls to those who sign up for this free expanded service.

-In addition to the MBLAlert system, MBL may also post notices on the digital displays around campus as well as send out notifications via the MBL app.
+In addition to the MBLAlert system, MBL may also post notices on the digital displays around campus.

 Less urgent advisories will be posted on the MBL Intranet, or in meetings or other communications tailored to the particular situation.